What The Future Holds for Housekeeping – And How Hoteliers Can Prepare For It.

 Vice President – Professional Services

-He has been pivotal in creating the interface between IDS and Clients and ensuring client satisfaction by contributing excellent post sales services.
-He has under him the Professional Services team who work towards leveraging the IDS software to his maximum capacity by deploying & implementing the products at client sites.
+He has been pivotal in maintaining interactions with our valued clients and ensuring client satisfaction by contributing towards excellent post-sales services.
+Varadharajan directs the professional services team who deploy products and work towards leveraging IDS software to its maximum capacity.